facebookresearch/ClassyVision/examples/vit/README.md

 | ViT-B/16 | [vit_b16_in.json](vit_b16_in.json) | 78.98 |

-### Fine tuning on ImageNet
+### Fine tuning on ImageNet 1K

-The numbers reported in Table 5 of the paper for ImageNet include an additional fine tuning step using a higher resolution of 384 after pre-training.
+- The numbers reported in Table 5 of the paper for ImageNet include an additional fine tuning step using a higher resolution of 384 after pre-training
+- The `pretrained_checkpoint` in the config needs to point to the location of a checkpoint of a pre-training run

 | Model | Training configuration | Top-1 Accuracy (%) |
 | --- |--- | --- |